-An administrative action complaint is a complaint about an administrative action of the City, such as:
+An administrative action complaint is a complaint about an administrative action by us, such as:

 - a decision, or a failure to make a decision